mosquitogames/1819rulebook/3_events.md

 ![Event cards](/img/events_anatomy.jpg)

-- **A. Card back.** Event I's happen before the Treaty of London.
+- **A. Card back.** Event I's happen before the Anglo-Dutch Treaty.
 Event II's happen after.
 - **B. Instant effects.** These are immediately resolved from top to bottom upon revealing the Event.
 > *Example.* Upon reveal of Major Economic Boom, each player takes an open card from the Market, as described by the text highlighted white.
 Then two ships are added to the Port.